matplotlib/matplotlib/doc/faq/usage_faq.rst

 complete object-oriented interface will likely make the program easier to write and maintain.

-Typically one finds them selves making the same plots over and over again, but with different data sets, which leads to needing to write specialized functions to do the plotting.
+Typically one finds oneself making the same plots over and over again, but with different data sets, which leads to needing to write specialized functions to do the plotting.
 The recommended function signature is something like: ::